simonfqy/bare_bone_blog/About Martin Ester and Academia/Think twice before becoming Cenk Sahinalp's student.md

 **Besides, it also exhibited an astonishing amount of incompetence and irresponsibility in the SFU School of Computing Science.**

 The MADD-Gen committee was a team.
 When Cenk slacked off, his teammates should pick up where he left off to ensure the team's success, which obviously didn't happen.
 Overall, this was a very incompetent and irresponsible team, people just sit back to see things fail without even attempting to salvage the situation.
-To make matters worse, those team members even continued recruiting students to the MADD-Gen program until its last day without telling us the truth, despite knowing its termination well in advance, which constituted fraud based on the [Canada Criminal Code](https://laws-lois.justice.gc.ca/eng/acts/c-46/section-380.html).
+To make matters worse, those team members even continued recruiting students to the MADD-Gen program until its last day without telling them the truth, despite knowing its termination well in advance, which constituted fraud based on the [Canada Criminal Code](https://laws-lois.justice.gc.ca/eng/acts/c-46/section-380.html).

 Similar to Dr. Sahinalp, those professors are also very selfish and have questionable moral standards.
 They include [Dr. Martin Ester](https://github.com/simonfqy/bare_bone_blog/blob/main/About%20Martin%20Ester%20and%20Academia/Martin%20Ester's%20breach%20of%20law%20and%20lessons%20I%20learned%20from%20my%20legal%20claim.md) (my own supervisor), Dr. Cedric Chauve, Dr. Leonid Chindelevitch, Dr. Funda Ergun, Dr. Arrvindh Shriraman, and probably many others.
 You can refer to [here](https://web.archive.org/web/20160802213853/http://www.sfu.ca/madd-gen/faculty-researchers.html) for more info.
 Apart from Dr. Martin Ester, I don't know whether other aforementioned professors deceived and under-funded their students similarly, but I think some level of deception existed.